Aim4dabush/website-profile/README.md

 ### What I learned

 Used a lot of css `animation`, `transform`, and `translate`.
-Using `useParams` and array methods to dynamically display projects from my data file. `useHistory` to navigate back to the previous page.
+I used firebase firestore as my database to hold my project data.
+Firebase storage to hold my project pictures.
+Redux and Redux Toolkit to handle my state management.
+Using `useParams` to dynamically display my projects.
 I am most proud of my project carousel.
 It took me a bit to figure out the logic to get it working properly.

 ## Tools